 There is a physiotherapist based at the Medical Centre.
 If you are a student with a sporting injury which needs medical attention, you should attend Accident and Emergency before 48 hours has elapsed.
 However, if you have any longer term conditions, you can attend our physiotherapy clinic between 10.00 and 12.00 on Tuesday mornings.
 As this is a drop-in service, please arrive by 11.30 to make sure there will be time for you to be seen.

-Other NotesPlease note the appointments line 01242 714400 will close over lunchtime.
+Other NotesPlease note the appointments line 01242 714400 is closed over lunchtime.